tue-datastewards/research-data-management-handbook/docs/after-researcch/licensing/licensing.md

 ### Licenses

 **Which creative commons license should I use for my dataset?**
 You should select a license that allows access to your data by as many people as possible, with the fewest restrictions.
 See our page on [data storage and sharing](https://www.tue.nl/en/our-university/library/library-for-researchers-and-phds/research-data-management/rdm-themes/data-storage-and-sharing) for more information.
-If you need help choosing a license, please [rdmsupport@remove-this.tue.nl](https://www.tue.nl/en/our-university/library/library-for-researchers-and-phds/research-data-management/after-research/licensing#).
+If you need help choosing a license, please [contact us](/docs/contact.md).

 ### Software licenses